jvalenzuela/atform/doc/source/write.rst

 Formatting
 ----------

-Unlike many document systems, testgen does not have features to significantly alter the docment format, such as typeface or font size.
+Unlike many document systems, |project_name| does not have features to significantly alter the docment format, such as typeface or font size.
-This omission is intentional, relieving the test author from selecting and maintaining consistent typography; testgen will handle the task of formatting content in a uniform manner.
+This omission is intentional, relieving the test author from selecting and maintaining consistent typography; |project_name| will handle the task of formatting content in a uniform manner.

-The Python strings passed to testgen serve as the source for output PDF content, however, they do not dictate how that content is formatted.
+The Python strings passed to |project_name| serve as the source for output PDF content, however, they do not dictate how that content is formatted.
-Part of the PDF creation process handled by testgen involves flowing the source text onto the available page area, i.e., adjusting spacing between letters and words, and breaking long lines into shorter ones.
+Part of the PDF creation process handled by |project_name| involves flowing the source text onto the available page area, i.e., adjusting spacing between letters and words, and breaking long lines into shorter ones.
 The result will contain the same words as the original string, yet will